Any22/React-Chart/README.md

-# Average Rainfall Charts
+## Average Rainfall Charts
-### A simple React application to visualize the average rainfall data of 5 months using Chart.js
+A simple React application to visualize the average rainfall data of 5 months using Chart.js

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts